Some sleeping positions may relieve specific symptoms of Crohn’s disease, including gas and bloating. Different positions may have different benefits.

 - Exercise regularly earlier in the day, not too close to bedtime.

-Be sure to work with a healthcare professional to manage Crohn’s disease as best as possible.
+You can work with a healthcare professional to manage Crohn’s disease as best as possible.
 Putting a treatment plan into place for Crohn’s disease may help you get a better night’s rest.

 With Crohn’s disease, a variety of factors may affect your sleep.
 And poor sleep can make it harder to manage your condition.